Observe acquire-release in assembly

 §x64

-The corresponding assembly (with -O
+The corresponding assembly (with -O):

 1 | thread0: |

-instructions.
+On x64, acq-rel compiles down to regular mov instructions.
 That’s why acq-rel is often described as “free” on x64.

-But since x64 allows store-load reordering, the result r1 = r2 = 0
+But since x64 allows store-load reordering, the result r1 = r2 = 0 can still occur.

-, which flushes the store buffer, ensuring the store becomes
+Using SC (memory_order_seq_cst), the compiler emits xchg, which flushes the store buffer, ensuring the store becomes

 visible to all CPUs.
 This enforces sequential consistency.